serverless/blog/posts/2017-05-10-serverless-v1.13.0.md

   -> aws:info:displayStackOutputs
 ```

-This makes the `info` plugin way more extensible.
+This makes the `info` plugin far more extensible.

-Plugin authors can now e.g. hook into the lifecycle event before functions are displayed and modify the data accordingly.
+Plugin authors can now hook into the lifecycle event before functions are displayed and modify the data accordingly.

 ### `hello-world` starter template